lestreyd/atlima-go-backend/README.md

 - Multilanguage support for objects with LanguageBuilder and ContentBuilder;
 - Sport and SportAdministrator builders

-Current version not tested, repo executed only storing function.
+Current version not tested, repo executed only storage function.

 bb xoxo